Mice get everywhere! It is a constant battle to get rid of them.

-It is warm(ish), there are plenty of items around to use for a mouse nest, and it offers protection for the nest and the mice pups.
+It is warm(ish), has plenty of items for a mouse nest, and offers protection for the nest and the mice pups.

-Many people store food in a garage, which is fine… if it is stored correctly!
+Many people store food in a garage, which is fine if stored correctly!

-If I am storing food in my garage, I will store it in strong metal containers, of round glass containers.
-This is also true for pet, and bird food!
+If I store food in my garage, I will store it in strong metal and round glass containers.
+This is also true for pet and bird food!

 I mentioned it briefly above, but mice need protection.
 They are tiny, and tons of animals are after them.
-Out in the wild, a mouse has a bunch of predators, such as cats, owls, foxes, and snakes.
+Out in the wild, a mouse has many predators, such as cats, owls, foxes, and snakes.